thufschmitt/tix-papers/synthesis.md

 The Nix language is not statically typed.
 The aim of this internship is to design and implement a type-system for this language.
-The goal of this type-system is the same as Typed Racket by @FH08 : adding some guaranties to possibly already existing code, while being the least intrusive possible.
+The goal of this type-system is the same as Typed Racket by @FH08: adding some guaranties to possibly already existing code, while being the least intrusive possible.
-This means that we have to adapt the specificities of the language and the existing idioms instead of enforcing some constructs that would be easier to type.
+This means that we have to adapt the specificities of the language and the existing idioms instead of enforcing some new constructs that would be easier to type.

 The lack of a type-system is an issue that is often pointed out, but no one has so far attempted to design it (mostly because retro-fitting a type-system to an